BdR76/lcdgame.js/readme.md

 Shapes editor
 -------------
-The library read the shapes of a game from a compiled png file and a json files.
+The library read the shapes of a game from a compiled png file and a json file.
 The png file is similar to a sprite sheet, in that it contains the location and size of each sprite in the sprite sheet.
 However, the sprites don't need to move around the screen, so the shapes json file also contains the fixed on-screen